skazantsev/AkkaDotNetTwitter/README.md

-# AkkaDotNetLearningProject
+# AkkaDotNet Chatter
-Akka.Net Sample Project
+A tiny Twitter-like application built with Akka.Net